These Couples Prove Black Love is Real And Everlasting - E! Online

 While the month is a time to acknowledge how far the Black community has come and how far there still is to go, it is also a time to rejoice and celebrate.
 In fact, February 13 is National Black Love Day, a holiday celebrated annually since it was created in 1993 by Ayo Handy Kendi.
 And we take an opportunity to highlight love, especially Black love.
-So, scroll on for the couples news and old who embody what it truly means to be Black and in love.
+So, scroll on for the couples new and old who embody what it truly means to be Black and in love.

 Denzel and Pauletta Washington